Everybody has a story

 Our Vision- Empower with local people

-Pimp My Village empowers Migrants and Diaspora* who were born in developing countries, but now live and work in Europe and
+Local Changemakers empowers Migrants and Diaspora* who were born in developing countries, but now live and work in Europe and

 The results of their initiatives are therefore often effective and sustainable.